UPA terminates contracts of James Ignatowich, Ryan Fu and Vivian Glozman for participating in Japan event

 The loss of Glozman and Ignatowich will leave the Chicago Slice with two roster spots to fill.
 The SoCal Hard Eights will also have to add a player to replace Fu for the 2026 season.

-Ignatowich, who co-founded paddle company RPM earlier this year, will continue serving as RPM's CEO and lead engineer.
-RPM currently has two models on the UPA-A Approved Paddles List, and those paddles will remain approved for pro play.
+Ignatowich will continue serving as CEO and lead engineer of RPM, which currently has two models on the UPA-A Approved Paddles List.
+Those paddles will remain approved for pro play.